synacktiv/QLinspector/README.md

 ### Filtering false positive

 Running the above query can return a lot of false positives.
 To filter them the `Sanitizer` class has been added.
-You can add condition to filter out methods.
+You can add conditions to filter out methods.
 Note that for now it will apply the filter on all the chain.
 For example if you want to filter the `getValue` method:

 ```
 private class Sanitizer extends Callable {